 The petition of the accused for dismissal of criminal proceedings i.e. quashing of the charge sheet and summoning order under the Act was dismissed by the High Court.
 The High Court observed that the offence of insulting was prima facie made out and that the accused failed to demonstrate any dereliction of duty or irregularity in the police investigation to merit the exceptional remedy under section 482 of Code of Criminal Procedure, 1973.

 Justice Hemant Gupta authored the judgement on behalf of the bench comprising of Justice L Nageswara Rao and Justice Ajay Rastogi.
+The Court appreciated the purpose of the special enactment for downtrodden sections of the society by relying on the Act’s Statement of Objects and Reasons , and noted that its intent was to protect vulnerable sections of the society from indignities and oppression and strive towards their rehabilitation.
+It also took cognizance of how the Scheduled Castes and Scheduled Tribes asserting their rights was not being taken kindly by others, and reflected in the form of atrocities being committed against them, as defined in s.
+3 of the Act. (paras.
+8 and 10)

+According to the Court, there was no presumption against the Scheduled Castes and Scheduled Tribes for misuse of provisions of the Act and unsubstantiated complaints could often be due to faulty investigation or other human failings.

-The Court appreciated the purpose of the special enactment for downtrodden sections of the society , and noted that its intent was to protect vulnerable sections of the society from indignities and oppression. (paras.
-8 and 10) However, the Court held that because the remedy under section 482 of Code of Criminal Procedure, 1973 had been provided for in and applied in cases under the Act, it should be applied in this case as well.
-The Court, however, did not consider the precedents require the satisfaction of a high threshold of presence of exceptional circumstances, a grave error in the investigation or the necessity to meet ends of justice, to justify the grant of this exceptional remedy.
+The Court held that because the remedy under s.
+482 of Code of Criminal Procedure, 1973 had been provided for in and applied in cases under the Act, it should be applied in this case as well.
+The Court, however, did not consider that the precedents require the satisfaction of a high threshold of presence of exceptional circumstances, a grave error in the investigation or the necessity to meet ends of justice, to justify the grant of this exceptional remedy, as held in Ishwar Pratap Singh & Ors. v.
+State of Uttar Pradesh & Anr, (2018) 13 SCC 612.

 The only exception to this bar is when continuity of the criminal proceeding constitutes an ‘abuse of process’ such as when a complaint has been initiated with malice or to cause harm or where allegations are absurd and inherently improbable.
 (State of Haryana v.
-Bhajan Lal 1992 Supp (1) SCC 335 at para 102-103) The Court, in Prathvi Raj Chauhan v Union of India (2020) 4 SCC 727 also states that the cases can be quashed in ‘exceptional circumstances’ when misuse of provisions is established.
+Bhajan Lal, 1992 Supp (1) SCC 335 at para 102-103) The Court, in Prathvi Raj Chauhan v Union of India, (2020) 4 SCC 727 also states that the cases can be quashed in ‘exceptional circumstances’ when misuse of provisions is established.
 In this case, there is no evidence for the misapplication of the section, irregularity in the investigation or any other infirmity.